hnfong/public-crap/bookmarks/computer-related.md

 - https://posthog.com/blog/what-to-ask-in-interviews
 - https://web.mit.edu/6.001/6.037/sicp.pdf Structure and Interpretation of Computer Programs
 - http://infolab.stanford.edu/~ullman/mmds/book.pdf - Book: Mining of Massive Datasets
+- https://www.clientside.dev/explore - Practice with projects & problems taken from real interviews.
+Each with a set of unit tests so you never miss an edge case and solution explanations written by senior engineers to guide you.

 ## Crypto